ShobaS/Daily-Log/log.md

 Have seen videos about git and just intro about traefik and docker.
 Tried out a small JS task.

 Day 75:
 Created a database in postgres and tried to run the journal app.
 But having some issue in docker.
 Need to resolve it.

+Day 76:
+Read a article in Javascript and tried to run the Journal app.
+Getting error in docker-compose.
+Have to look into it and resolve it.